aws4embeddedlinux/demo-auto-aws-iotfleetwise/README.md

 Data from the vehicles can be collected using [Campaigns](https://docs.aws.amazon.com/iot-fleetwise/latest/developerguide/campaigns.html).
 In this demo, we collect data on a regular time basis as well as in response to certain events such is in case of a crash.

+This repository includes all the code, written using CDK in Python, to reproduce the demo in your AWS account and leverage the [CDK Iot Fleetwise L2 Construct library](https://github.com/aws-samples/cdk-aws-iotfleetwise).

 ## Getting started
 Clone this repository and issue the following commands to bootstrap cdk in your default aws profile account/region.
 > :warning: **At the time of writing, AWS Iot FleetWise is only available in preview only in us-east-1 and eu-central-1 so be sure to use one of the mentioned region to run the demo on**